WhatsApp Business API – All You Need to Know

 - Customer service has never been more convenient, efficient – and fun !
 Share text messages, emoji, images and files of any kind with your customers.

-WhatsApp Business API allows medium and large businesses to get in touch with their customers worldwide.
-But getting access to the API can be complicated.
-WhatsApp opens up only slowly for commercial use.
+The WhatsApp Business API allows medium and large businesses to get in touch with their customers worldwide.
+While getting access to the API used to be complicated, there are now many solution providers who make it easy for any business and budget.

-In this post you’ll learn what the WhatsApp API is, the features it offers and how you can get started with the WhatsApp Business API by Userlike in three simple steps.
+In this post you’ll learn what the WhatsApp API is, the features it offers and how you can get started with WhatsApp for business through Userlike in three simple steps.

 - What is WhatsApp Business